WARE-dev750/DeFi-core/Transparency.md

 Here is my solution: By V2/V3, once the community and funding are there, NOFACE will integrate strict, smart-contract-level blacklisting for high-risk and malicious wallets.
 If an address is flagged for illegal activity, the math will simply reject them.
 They will not be able to trade their crypto into the NOFACE economy.

 But here is the line I will not cross: There will be zero centralization.
 I will never build an "admin key" that can freeze a user's wallet.
 Nobody's assets will ever be trapped or locked by a central authority.
-We will block bad actors from entering the system at the smart-contract level, but we will never compromise the decentralized sovereignty of the protocol.
+We will block bad actors from entering the system at the smart-contract level, but we (OR I, somtimes I use we because im hoping I can get a Team soon enough.) will never compromise the decentralized sovereignty of the protocol.